anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Better than a thousand useless words is one useful word, upon hearing which one attains peace.
+Quote: Wise kings generally have wise counselors; and he must be a wise man himself who is capable of distinguishing one.

-By: The Buddha
+By: Diogenes